 One of the animals that I think will be a major player in sustainable living after the SHTF is the lowly goat.
-Goats can supply milk, meat, hides for clothing and be a work or pack animal if needed.
+Goats can supply milk, meat, hides for clothing and be work or pack animals if needed.
 It’s time to look at what the goat has to offer and why I think it is better than a cow.

 Both the cow and the goat provide the same products and many think the cow is going to be the perfect prepper milk and meat source.
 It is generally assumed that once the power goes off, dairy farmers will be giving, or bartering, their herds away because they won’t be able to milk them.
 I suspect this is true.
 So many preppers are planning on just grabbing one of those free, or bartered, cows and their milk and meat problems are solved.
-Short term, that will work for some and, worst case scenarios, get others severely injured or killed.
-Lets look at the cow and goat and explore why I think the cow is a bad idea and the goat is the perfect solution in most prepping situations.
+Short term, that will work for some and, worst-case scenarios, get others severely injured or killed.
+Let’s look at the cow and goat and explore why I think the cow is a bad idea and the goat is the perfect solution in most prepping situations.

 Raising Goats: Goat Safety

 The first thing to look at is handling.
 The average prepper doesn’t have a lot of experience handling animals…let alone milking a dairy animal.
 While we tend to see photos of contented cows in clean barns looking happy, cows are animals that weigh over a thousand pounds and very definitely have a mind of their own.
 If you don’t know what you are doing, the risk of injury when a cow swings her head around and accidentally drills you into a wall is very real.
-Don’t forget that she may not like your amateur milking efforts and show you her displeasure with a well placed kick.
+Don’t forget that she may not like your amateur milking efforts and show you her displeasure with a well-placed kick.
 Have you ever been run over by a cow that doesn’t want to go in the direction you want her to go in?
-Remember, doctors will be in short supply at best, so a broken arm that means a trip to the emergency ward today may mean something much worse in a STHF situation.
+Remember, doctors will be in short supply at best, so a broken arm that means a trip to the emergency ward today may mean something much worse in an STHF situation.

 The milk goat, on the other hand, is usually under two hundred pounds.
 A cranky goat is much easier to handle than a moody cow and the likelihood of injury due to a kick is dramatically reduced.
 A doe (female goat) isn’t likely, although it is possible, to be able to swing her head around and send you sailing either.
-So from safety point of view, especially for someone with little or no experience handling livestock, the goat wins hands down.
-Of course if you have the handling experience, then a family cow might be something to consider.
+So from a safety point of view, especially for someone with little or no experience handling livestock, the goat wins hands down.
+Of course, if you have the handling experience, then a family cow might be something to consider.
 But keep in mind, if the collapse has happened, you will probably have inexperienced people staying with you.
 While the experienced people will do fine with a grumpy cow, how will the new displaced urban residents living at your bug out location do if they are assigned barn duties?
 Something to consider.

 Since we are talking about safety, lets mention bulls and bucks….the boys!
-Breeding animals are not pets and in this case both of these animals can be dangerous.
+Breeding animals are not pets and in this case, both of these animals can be dangerous.
 Many an experienced farmer has been crushed by a bull after making one handling mistake.
 While a buck goat can be nasty, the chance of serious injury from a handling error is dramatically reduced just because of the difference in size.

 Raising Goats: Goat Reproduction